jvic12/jvic12.github.io/_posts/2017-7-13-how-to-take-an-L.markdown

 cover: "/../assets/header_image.jpg"
 ---
 # The Steps for Taking L's
-1. Step 1: Identify the L
+1. Identify the L
-2. Step 2: Take the L
+2. Take the L
+3. Here's a mountain

 ![Mountain](/../assets/header_image.jpg)